aadler20/graphviewR_vue/README.md

 # graphviewR_vue

-Front-End code used in **Introduction to Data Technologies** course for viewing dependencies of R packages and functions in interactive graph using  [ant-design-pro-vue](https://pro.antdv.com/) and [Antv G6](https://g6.antv.vision/).
+Front-End code used in **Introduction to Data Technologies** course for viewing dependencies of R packages and functions in interactive graph with [ant-design-pro-vue](https://pro.antdv.com/) and [Antv G6](https://g6.antv.vision/).

 ### Env and dependencies